fspaolo/gfw-problem/README.md

 ## Improve detection

-[AI, polarimetry, optical,...]

 In recent years, computer vision methods have dominated the analyses of (natural, medical and satellite) images.
 In particular, deep learning approaches have been shown to outperform standard statistical methods on complex analyses such as classification, object detection and semantic segmentation, on near-real time massive data streams from surveillance systems, mobile devices, and commercial satellites.
 Unlike more traditional statistical methods that are data-type specific, the same CNN architectures have been implemented on different image types and complex backgrounds.
 CNNs are, therefore, a natural way forward to improve upon and extend the capabilities of current ship detection systems (moving beyond CFAR-based methods).

 We propose to implement and test three CNN object detection methods: YOLOv3, Faster R-CNN, and SSD, as some studies suggest these are among the best performing CNNs for the task of ship detection on satellite iamges (see refs below).
 Python implementations of these CNNs on top of TensorFlow and/or PyTorch are also available.
 Despite the different strategies adopted by these three CNN architectures to locate objects, the output of the analyses consist on the center coordinates, bounding box with and height, and class probability of the objects, which is a convenient way to report location, size and uncertainty of a detected vessel.

-Although the use of all-day/all-weather SAR backscatter information (as used by CFAR systems) constitutes a significant improvement over traditional optical methods (suffering from cloud coverage and light conditions), SAR images still suffer from inherent speckle noise and low contrast on rough ocean.
-Moreover, in-shore ships can be confused with the infrastructure of harbors, with similar brightness and shapes.
+Although the use of all-day/all-weather SAR backscatter information (as used by CFAR systems) constitutes a significant improvement over traditional optical methods (suffering from cloud coverage and light conditions), single-channel SAR images still suffer from inherent speckle noise, ambiguities in azimuth and range direction, and low contrast on low backscattering background characteristic of rough ocean environments.
+Moreover, in-shore ships can be confounded with the infrastructure of harbors, with similar brightness and geometries.

-To address this limitation we propose to test the use of additional information (as a secondary step), such as SAR polarization and co-located detections from optical imagery.
+We propose to test the use of additional information (as a secondary step), such as SAR polarization and co-located detections from optical imagery.

 ![PolSAR](images/sentinel-1-vv-vh.png)